DjordjeMandic/UIRBcorelib/README.md

 python ./scripts/update_version.py
 ```

-**Note:** All scripts should be executed from the root of the repository.
+> **Note:** All scripts should be executed from the root of the repository.

-**Note:** Simulation using simavr in PlatformIO is not supported because there is currently no method to pre-load EEPROM data before the simulation.
+> **Limitation:** Simulation using simavr in PlatformIO is not supported because there is currently no method to pre-load EEPROM data before the simulation.

 ## Contribution